What is Mindfulness?

 Meditation is not meant to run away from our problems and pain, but to get closer to them to get to know them intimately.
 Meditation is a training ground to cultivate mindfulness, so it naturally expands to everyday life.
 Meditation leads to a deeper relaxation, concentration and clarity of the mind.
 This concentration and clarity further leads to purification of the mind - towards natural harmonious peacefulness and happiness.

-"You should sit in meditation for twenty minutes everyday - unless you're too busy; then you should sit for an hour." — Zen Proverb
+"You should sit in meditation for twenty minutes every day - unless you're too busy; then you should sit for an hour." — Zen Proverb